This blog post was originally posted on April 2, 2019 and was updated on September 29, 2020.

 The word aperitivo itself comes from the Latin verb aperire, which means to open your appetite.
-While there are snacks to enjoy, the aperitivo is not meant to replace your dinner, but instead, to enhance it.
+While there are snacks to enjoy, aperitivo in Rome is not meant to replace your dinner, but instead, to enhance it.

-The usual hours to enjoy an aperitivo are 7:00 pm to 9:00 pm, and while you can order anything you like, you’re likely to see Italians drinking sunset-hued Aperol or Campari spritzes.
-Both of these drinks are a refreshing mix of bitter liqueur, prosecco and sparkling water.
+The usual hours to enjoy an aperitivo in Rome are 7 to 9 p.m.
+While you can order anything you like, you’re likely to see Italians drinking sunset-hued Aperol or Campari spritzes.
+Both of these drinks are a refreshing mix of bitter liqueur, Prosecco, and sparkling water.

 Your drinks will always come with some kind of salty snack.
 This could be as simple as a few olives and a bowl or peanuts, a plate of pizza bianca, or even a buffet of more substantial offerings like rice and pasta salads.

 1. La Bottega del Caffè

-With beer on tap, a range of wines and prosecco by the glass, as well as spritzes on the menu, there’s plenty to choose from.
+With beer on tap, a range of wines, Prosecco by the glass, and spritzes on the menu, there’s plenty to choose from.
 A trio of peanuts, olives and potato chips, as well as a small plate of sandwiches and mini pizzas accompany your drink.
 You can also upgrade and add a pinzimonio, a plate of fresh crunchy vegetables to dip in olive oil.

-The cheese and cured meat plates are exceptional.
-They serve cheeses from every Italian region—expect fresh buffalo mozzarella delivered daily from Campania to creamy aged blue cheese from Piemonte.
+The cheese and cured meat plates here are exceptional.
+They serve cheeses from every Italian region.
+You’ll find everything from fresh buffalo mozzarella delivered daily from Campania, to creamy aged blue cheese from Piemonte.

 3. Da Canova Piazza del Popolo

-Have your Fellini moment at the Bar Canova in the grand Piazza del Popolo.
-The legendary filmmaker was a regular here, and you can visit a dedicated gallery of photographs and his drawings at the back of the cafe.
+Have your Fellini moment at Bar Canova in the grand Piazza del Popolo.
+The legendary filmmaker was a regular here, and you can visit a gallery of photographs and his drawings at the back of the cafe.

-Santo is a modern bistro and bar tucked away on a quiet street on the piazza San Cosimato side of Trastevere.
-The cocktail list here is creative, and there are often guest bartenders visiting from other top bars in Italy.
+Santo is a modern bistro and bar tucked away on a quiet street near Piazza San Cosimato in Trastevere.
+The cocktail list here is creative and fairly priced, and there are often guest bartenders visiting from other top bars in Italy.